 All first-year buildings are fully furnished, air conditioned, smoke-free and feature suite style facilities – two persons share each room and four persons share a bathroom.
 Each wing has an academic lounge for quiet study and a social lounge containing a kitchenette, microwave, and cable television.
 Bluff Hall boasts an activity wing with rooms for academic and social programs and a 24-hour computer lab.
 All residents of Bluff Hall, Prairie Hall and Woodland Hall are required to purchase a meal plan.
 Residence halls are staffed 24 hours a day with controlled access and video surveillance.
 Regular patrols of the area are conducted by University Police.

-Bluff Hall residents have the opportunity to participate in a number of academic and social programs.
+Bluff Hall residents can participate in a number of academic and social programs.
 Residents can run for the Bluff Area Council executive board, attend Area Council meetings or join the Residence Housing Association (RHA).
-Both the Bluff Area Council and RHA host programs and social opportunities, influence Housing policy and work with other organizations within Housing and on-campus.
+Both the Bluff Area Council and RHA host programs and social opportunities, influence Housing policy and work with other organizations within Housing and on campus.